luislopez-dev/REST-Ecommerce-API/README.md

 ## Introduction

-Ecommerce REST API to implement with fronted platforms.
+Ecommerce REST API to implement with any fronted platform.

 ## Run